-Name and Principal Position Salary (\$)(1) Option Awards (\$)(2) Non-Equity Incentive Plan Compensation (\$)(3) All Other Compensation (\$)(4) Total (\$) Bronson Crouch (5) Chief Executive Officer and Chairman 437,500 3,360,350 1,552,500 9,583 5,359,933 Zachary Roberts, M.D., Ph.D.
-Chief Medical Officer 348,438 1,385,060 275,475 2,008,973 Sandeep Laumas, M.D.
-Chief Business Officer 245,833 726,560 269,338 1,241,731
+Name and Principal Position Salary (\$)(1) Option Awards (\$)(2) Non-Equity Incentive Plan Compensation (\$)(3) All Other Compensation (\$)(4) Total (\$) Bronson Crouch (5) Chief Executive Officer and Chairman 437,500 3,360,350 1,926,250 9,583 5,733,683 Zachary Roberts, M.D., Ph.D.
+Chief Medical Officer 348,438 1,385,060 462,256 2,195,754 Sandeep Laumas, M.D.
+Chief Financial Officer and Chief Business Officer 245,833 726,560 393,345 - 1,365,738

-- (1) Each named executive officer's base salary is a fixed component of annual compensation for performing specific duties and functions, and has been established taking into account each individual's roles, responsibilities, skills and expertise.
+(1) Each named executive officer's base salary is a fixed component of annual compensation for performing specific duties and functions, and has been established taking into account each individual's roles, responsibilities, skills and expertise.
 In 2020, we paid annual base salaries of \$300,000, \$450,000 and \$425,000 to each of Mr. Crouch and Drs.
 Roberts and Laumas, respectively.
 For Drs.
 Roberts and Laumas, the amounts shown represent the pro rata portion of each named executive officer's annual salary earned during 2020 from commencement of his employment in March 2020 and June 2020, respectively, through December 31, 2020.
-Mr. Crouch's base salary was increased to \$575,000 effective July 1, 2020. - (2) This column reflects the aggregate grant date fair value of option awards granted during the year measured pursuant to Financial Accounting Standard Board Accounting Standards Codification Topic 718, the basis for computing stock-based compensation in our financial statements.
+Mr. Crouch's base salary was increased to \$575,000 effective July 1, 2020.

+- (2) This column reflects the aggregate grant date fair value of option awards granted during the year measured pursuant to Financial Accounting Standard Board Accounting Standards Codification Topic 718, the basis for computing stock-based compensation in our financial statements.
 This calculation assumes that the named executive officer will perform the requisite service for the award to vest in full as required by SEC rules.
-The assumptions we used in valuing options are described in note to our audited financial statements appearing elsewhere in this prospectus.
-These amounts do not reflect the actual economic value that will be realized by the named executive officer upon vesting of the stock options, the exercise of the stock options or the sale of the common stock underlying such stock options. - (3) Represents special performance-based bonuses awarded based upon the achievement of certain individual and company performance milestones as determined by our board of directors.
-Each of our named executive officers are also entitled to bonuses calculated as a target percentage of their annual base salary based upon our board of directors' assessment of their performance and our company's attainment of targeted goals as set by the board of directors in their sole discretion.
-As of the date of this prospectus, the amounts of these bonuses, if any, earned for 2020 performance have not been determined.
-The board expects to make such determination in the first quarter of 2021.
+The assumptions we used in valuing options are described in the notes to our audited financial statements appearing elsewhere in this prospectus.
+These amounts do not reflect the actual economic value that will be realized by the named executive officer upon vesting of the stock options, the exercise of the stock options or the sale of the common stock underlying such stock options. - (3) Represents (i) special performance-based bonuses awarded based upon the achievement of certain special individual and company performance milestones as determined by our board of directors in the amount of \$1,552,500, \$275,475 and \$269,338 for each of Mr. Crouch and Drs.
+Roberts and Laumas, respectively, and (ii) annual performance bonuses calculated as a target percentage of their annual base salary and based upon the achievement of 2020 individual and company performance milestones as determined by our board of directors in the amount of \$373,750, \$186,781 and \$124,007 for each of Mr. Crouch and Drs.
+Roberts and Laumas, respectively.
 See "-Agreements with our Named Executive Officers and Potential Payments Upon Termination of Employment." - (4) Represents employer contributions to retirement plans.
 See "-Retirement Benefits and Other Compensation." - (5) Mr. Crouch is also our Chairman, but he did not receive any additional compensation in his capacity as a director in 2020.